SolomonRFeldman/victoria-3-map-history-editor/README.md

 - [x] Cache flatmap converted images
 - [x] Process land mask to have black filled in as transparent, and pass to renderer
 - [x] Process provinces.png, pass province bounding boxes and ids to renderer and render the bounding boxes
+- [x] Render state bounding boxes
-- [ ] Render state bounding boxes
+- [ ] Render country bounding boxes
+- [ ] Click on country to reveal its states
+- [ ] Transfer selected state to selected country
+- [ ] Click on state to reveal its provinces
-- [ ] Grab history info about who owns what province to pass with the province info
+- [ ] Transfer selected province to selected country
+- [ ] Persist state and province transfers as pdx script
+- [ ] Allow opening of working directory, save state and province transfer data there

 Low Priority TO-DO:
 - [ ] Color in land mask and flatmap overlay properly.